RealTreasury/business-case-builder/docs/TEST_DASHBOARD_FLOW.md

 ## 🧪 Test Dashboard

-The WordPress admin includes a dedicated **Test Dashboard** (`admin/test-dashboard-page.php`) for validating key dependencies and running diagnostics:
+The WordPress admin includes a dedicated **Test Dashboard** (`admin/test-dashboard-page.php`) for validating key dependencies and running diagnostics.
+A progress bar displays overall completion as each test finishes:

 The **Set Company** button uses the company name input and applies it to all tests.
 Begin with **Run All Tests** to validate the entire flow—the selected company name is passed to every test for accurate coverage.
 Individual tools can be used afterward if deeper inspection is needed.